Sustainability and Green Practices at Weatherbury Farm

 chemicals.
 Farm buildings are currently being re-furbished using salvaged

 Weatherbury Farm is a sustainable working grass-fed beef and sheep farm and produces grass fed freezer beef and lamb for sale directly to consumers.
-Certified organic grains (soft & hard wheat, oats, spelt, open-pollinated corn, emmer and einkorn) are also grown on the farm.
+Certified organic grains (soft & hard wheat, oats, spelt, open-pollinated corn, emmer and einkorn) are also grown on the farm and milled into flour.
 We are striving to be a totally integrated farm composting our animal manure to fertilize our fields.

 We feed our free-range chickens organically using grains grown on the farm.
 (These same eggs are collected during morning chores; during farm stay experience weekend they will be used for the next day's breakfast.)
 Our goal is to heal the lands we farm which have been stripped of nutrients (with the use of synthetic fertilizers and pesticides and herbicides applied before our ownership).

 Flour ground from our certified organic grains is used to prepare breakfast pancakes.